bluenviron/mediamtx/README.md

 #### Raspberry Pi

-In case of a Raspberry Pi, the server can be compiled with native support for the Raspberry Pi Camera.
-Install Go &ge; 1.20, download the repository, open a terminal in it and run:
+The server can be compiled with native support for the Raspberry Pi Camera.
+Compilation must happen on a Raspberry Pi Device, with the following dependencies:

+* Go &ge; 1.20
+* `libcamera-dev`
+* `libfreetype-dev`
+* `patchelf`

+Download the repository, open a terminal in it and run:

 ```sh
 cd internal/rpicamera/exe